diegorhoger/Brain/STATUS.md

 ## 🎉 CONCLUSION

-The Brain AI project has made **exceptional progress** with 6 out of 11 major tasks completed and 22 out of 35 subtasks finished.
-The core cognitive architecture is **fully functional** with character prediction, segment discovery, memory systems, concept graphs, insight extraction, and partial simulation capabilities.
+The Brain AI project has made **exceptional progress** with 7 out of 11 major tasks completed and 24 out of 35 subtasks finished.
+The core cognitive architecture is **fully functional** with character prediction, segment discovery, memory systems, concept graphs, insight extraction, and complete simulation capabilities including advanced branching simulations.

 **Key Strengths:**
 - Solid technical foundation with comprehensive testing